 Purpose: A shortage of qualified workers in construction carpentry and framing has created the need for trained personnel in the construction industry.
-The Construction Technology Carpentry Diploma specialization is designed for those seeking employment as entry level construction contractors, carpenters and building framers.
-The Carpentry Diploma specialization (to include the Carpentry Career Studies Certificate) provides carpentry and framing training based on the current Virginia adoption of the International Residential Code (IRC).
-In addition, the pathway provides training and a pathway that can lead to a number of Construction related credentials including DPOR Contractor Licensure, and the OSHA 10-30 Construction Industry Safety Training.
+The Construction Technology Carpentry Diploma track is designed for those seeking entry level employment as construction contractors, carpenters, and building framers.
+The Carpentry Diploma (including the integrated Carpentry Career Studies Certificate) provides building and construction training based on the current Virginia adoption of the International Building Code (IRC).
+In addition, the track provides training and a pathway that can lead to a number of construction related credentials including Contractor Licensure and OSHA 10-30 Construction Industry Safety Training.